dpereda/lumdb/README.md

 This is my learning of react

+Episode 21 done

+Episode 20 done info on pure components

-Episode 19 doen  added react overdrive
+Episode 19 done added react overdrive

 Episode 18 is done.